ay-ay-vasilev/SDL2Game/README.md

 - Implement attack combos, remove attack holding ?

 Maintenance:
+- Fix scale.
+- Add map json.
+- Fix Tile-Collider logic
 - Smart pointers for components ?
-- Add map json.
 - Clean up in constants and settings.json.
-- Fix human walk animation.
-- Fix scale.
 - Refactor actor json to an entity json ?
 - Maybe optimize the RenderSystem? (limit to only drawing entities in the view of the camera + move sorting logic from update)
-- Fix Tile-Collider logic